-Your Initial Coverage Limit (or ICL) is the boundary between your Medicare Part D plan's Initial Coverage Phase and the Donut Hole or Coverage Gap.
-The ICL is the total retail value of formulary drug purchases that you can make before entering your Medicare Part D plan's Donut Hole or Coverage Gap.
+Your Initial Coverage Limit (or ICL) is the boundary between your Medicare Part D plan's Initial Coverage Phase and the Donut Hole or Coverage Gap. is the total retail value of formulary drug purchases that you can make before entering your Medicare Part D plan's Donut Hole or Coverage Gap.

 Remember that your Medicare Part D plan's Initial Coverage Limit can (and probably will) change each year.

 The standard Initial Coverage Limit